muhallan/algorithms/data_structures/binary-trees/README.md

 # Binary Trees
 A `tree` is a non-linear data structure that has nodes that are connected by edges.
 One node which is the topmost node is called the `root`.
 This is the one without a `parent`.
 Every other node has one parent.
 Each node can have an arbitrary number of `children`.
-Nodes with no children are called `nodes`.
+Nodes with no children are called `leaves`.

 A `binary tree` is a tree whose nodes have utmost 2 children.
 These are typically named `right child` and `left child`.

 There are various types of binary trees.
 Some are discussed below:
 * Full binary tree.
 This a binary tree where every node has two children except leaves which have no children at all.
 * Complete binary tree.
-This ia a binary tree where all levels are completely filled except possibly the last level.
+This is a binary tree where all levels are completely filled except possibly the last level.
 And if the last level is not completely filled, then the children are all as left as possible.
 * Perfect binary tree.
 This is a binary tree where all the internal nodes have two children and all leaves are at the same level.
 * Balanced binary tree.
 A balanced binary tree is one whose height is **O(log n)** where **n** is the number of nodes.